-If you find in favor of the plaintiff, (name), on (his) (her) claim for breach of an employment contract, then you must award (him) (her) actual or nominal damages.
+If you find in favor of the plaintiff, (name), on (insert applicable pronoun) claim for breach of an employment contract, then you must award (insert applicable pronoun) actual or nominal damages.

 To award actual damages, you must find by a preponderance of the evidence that the plaintiff incurred actual damages as a result of the breach and the amount of those damages.